 \item the trees $Y_N$ (with root $r_N$) are balanced in the following sense: for every modeling $\mathbf L$ (with root $r_{\mathbf L}$) such that $\langle\phi,\mathbf L\rangle=\mu(K(\phi))$ holds for every $\phi\in {\rm FO}_1$, we have

-\end{enumerate} \end{lemma} \begin{proof} Remark that it is sufficient to prove that there exists $C$ such that for every $N\geq C$ the statement holds (then the initial statement obviously holds with constant $2C$ instead of $C$).
+\end{enumerate} \end{lemma} \begin{proof} Note that it is sufficient to prove that there exists $C$ such that for every $N\geq C$ the statement holds (as the initial statement obviously holds with constant $2C$ instead of $C$).

 For integers $k,r$ and a sentence $\phi\in{\rm FO}_0(\sig)$, let $\zeta_k(\phi)$ be the sentence

 and let

 For formulas $\phi,\psi$ we define